sffranke/bela/README.md

     Small USB Speaker

-  -- Using the also the great Web GUIi of Leukipp https://github.com/leukipp/OpenCatWeb to control the robot
+  -- Using the also the great Web GUI of Leukipp https://github.com/leukipp/OpenCatWeb to control the robot

   -- Using the HC-06 Bluetooth RF Transceiver Serial Modul to control the robot via Smart Phone (voice and keyboard)

-  -- In Progress
+  -- In Progress:

      Robot shall recognize different faces and react (great, bark, bite :) ).

      Raspberry Pi 3